 With this method, there are up to three possibilities for a meaning of the contents of the individual bytes.
 Each byte may only be used for one possibility.

-Note: Depending on the selected data information the uint/int inputs are mapped to percentage values.
+Note: Depending on the selected data information the percentages values are displayed via the uint/int inputs!

 4.11.5.3 Examples of virtual links